Colorado grocery store shooting suspect ID'd as man, 21; victims between 20-65

+Supermarket employees told investigators that Ahmad Al Aliwi Alissa shot an elderly man multiple times Monday outside the Boulder grocery store before going inside, according to the documents.
+Another person was found shot in a vehicle next to a car registered to suspect's brother.

-Authorities said Ahmad Al Aliwi Alissa was from the Denver suburb of Arvada and that he engaged in a shootout with police Monday afternoon inside the Boulder store.
+Authorities said Alissa was from the Denver suburb of Arvada and that he engaged in a shootout with police inside the store.
 The suspect was being treated at a hospital and was expected to be booked into the county jail later in the day on murder charges.

 Investigators have not established a motive, but authorities believe he was the only shooter, Boulder County District Attorney Michael Dougherty said.

-The attack was the nation's deadliest mass shooting since a 2019 assault on a Walmart in El Paso, Texas, where a gunman killed 22 people in a rampage that police said targeted Mexicans.
+The attack sent terrorized shoppers and employees scrambling for cover.
+It was the nation's deadliest mass shooting since a 2019 assault on a Walmart in El Paso, Texas, where a gunman killed 22 people in a rampage that police said targeted Mexicans.

-Hundreds of police from throughout the Denver area responded to the attack, converging on a King Soopers supermarket in a busy shopping plaza.

-SWAT officers carrying ballistic shields slowly approached the store as others escorted frightened people away from the building, which had some of its windows shattered.
+SWAT officers carrying ballistic shields slowly approached the King Soopers store while others escorted frightened people away from the building, which had some of its windows shattered.
 Customers and employees fled through a back loading dock to safety.
 Others took refuge in nearby shops.

-"This is a tragedy and a nightmare for Boulder County," Dougherty said.
-"These were people going about their day, doing their shopping.
-I promise the victims and the people of the state of Colorado that we will secure justice."
+Multiple 911 calls paint a picture of a chaotic, terrifying scene, according to the affidavit.

+One caller said the suspect opened fire out the window of his vehicle.
+Others called to say they were hiding inside the store as the gunman fired on customers.
+Witnesses described the shooter as having a black AR-15-style gun and wearing blue jeans and maybe body armor.

 Boulder Police Chief Maris Herold identified the slain officer as Eric Talley, 51, who had been with the force since 2010.
 He was the first to arrive after responding to a call about shots fired and someone carrying a rifle, she said.